 Source: Dubuisson-Aubenay ca. 1623 recorded having seen in the church of St. Gudule a painting in two parts; description in accord with Getty painting and National Gallery, London Exhibition.

 by 1796 - 1850

 Frederick Ponsonby, third earl of Bessborough, 1758 - 1844 (Bessborough House, Surrey, England) [unsold, Bessborough sale, Christie's, London, May 7, 1796, lot 34; sold, Bessborough sale, Christie's, London, July 11, 1850, lot 186, to Webb.]

 Webb, sold to Henry Labouchère, 1851.

 1851 - 1869

-Henry Labouchère, first baron Taunton, 1798 - 1869 (Quantock Lodge, Bridgewater, Somerset, England), by inheritance (as a life interest only) to his second wife, Mary Matilda Georgiana Labouchère, 1869.
+Henry Labouchère, first baron Taunton, 1798 - 1869 (Stoke Park, Stoke Poges, Buckinghamshire, England; Quantock Lodge, Bridgewater, Somerset, England), by inheritance (as a life interest only) to his second wife, Mary Matilda Georgiana Labouchère, 1869.

 1869 - 1892

-Mary Matilda Georgiana Labouchère, baroness of Taunton, 1823 - 1892 (Quantock Lodge, Somerset, England), by inheritance to the daughter of Henry Labouchère by his first marriage, Mrs. Edward James Stanley, 1892.
+Mary Matilda Georgiana Labouchère, baroness of Taunton, 1823 - 1892 (Quantock Lodge, Bridgewater, Somerset, England), by inheritance to Henry Labouchère's daughter by his first marriage, Mary Dorothy (Labouchère) Stanley, 1892.

 by 1923 - about 1924